Jasminum nudiflorum: Description

 It grows to 3 m tall and wide, with arching green shoots and opposite, pinnate, dark green leaves.
 Each leaf is divided into three oval-oblong leaflets which are about 3 cm long.
 It is a trailing, vine-like shrub.

 As its name suggests, in the Northern Hemisphere winter jasmine flowers from November to March.
 The solitary flowers, often appearing on the bare stems (hence the Latin nudiflorum, literally "naked flower") have six petals and are bright yellow, or white, about 1 cm across, appearing in the leaf axils.

 Taxonomy

-It is known as rui guo yuan wei or yíng chūn huā (迎春花) in Mandarin Pinyin.
+It is known as yíng chūn huā (迎春花) in Mandarin Pinyin.

 It is also known as 'jasmim-amarelo' in Portuguese (Brazil) and 'vinterjasmin' in Swedish.

 It is called Gelsomino d'inverno or Gelsomino di San Giuseppe in Italiano.

 It was collected in China by Robert Fortune.

 It was first published and described by Lindl. in the Journal of the Horticultural Society of London Vol.1 on page 153 in 1846.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 30 September 2011.